|

-The first approximation is to assume that both the tip and the sample are essentially metallic and have the same work function f and constant density of states.
+The first approximation is to assume that both the tip and the sample are essentially metallic and have the same work function φ and constant density of states.
 The assumption of a constant tip density of states is often made, lacking detailed knowledge of the tip states.
 The Si density of states has little structure at the energies under consideration, i.e., about 4 eV above the valence band maximum.

 Assume that the tunneling probability through the vacuum is given by:

-Tvac(E,V) =
+Tvac(E,V) = tunneling probability, where a-term

 which corresponds to WKB approximation for tunneling through a barrier of the average height.